tidyverts/tsibble/README.md

 This `index_by()` + `summarise()` combo can help with regularising a tsibble of irregular time space too.

-## Moving forward with tsibble
+## Learn more about tsibble

-An ecosystem, [the tidyver*ts*](http://tidyverts.org), is built around the tsibble object for tidy time series analysis.
+An ecosystem, [the tidyver*ts*](http://tidyverts.org), is built around the *tsibble* object for tidy time series analysis.

   - The [tsibbledata](https://tsibbledata.tidyverts.org) package curates
     a range of tsibble data examples to poke around the tsibble object.